strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/databases/sqlite.md

 ## Install SQLite using starter

-Simply use one of the following commands.
+Use one of the following commands:

 <code-group>